-4. Reviewing financial transactions to confirm fuel, feedstock, product data and electricity purchases and sales, and confirming the complete and accurate reporting of required data such as facility fuel suppliers, fuel quantities delivered, and if fuel was received directly from an interstate pipeline.
+d.
+Reviewing financial transactions to confirm fuel, feedstock, product data and electricity purchases and sales, and confirming the complete and accurate reporting of required data such as facility fuel suppliers, fuel quantities delivered, and if fuel was received directly from an interstate pipeline.

+4. If conducted remotely, the site visit must utilize video conferencing or screen sharing and must meet all the requirements of subsection 95131(b)(3)(B).

 (4) Review of Reporting Entity’s Operations, Product Data and Emissions.
 The verification team shall review facility operations to identify applicable greenhouse gas emissions sources and product data.
 This shall include a review of the emissions inventory and each type of emission source to ensure that all sources listed in sections 95110 to 95123 and sections 95150 to 95158 of this article are properly included in the emissions data report.
 This shall also include a review of the product data to ensure that all product data listed in sections 95110 to 95123 and sections 95150 to 95158 of this article are included in the emissions data report as required by this article.
-The verification team shall also ensure that the reported current primary and any secondary (if reported) NAICS codes reported pursuant to section 95104(c) accurately represent the NAICS-associated Activities listed in Table 8-1 of the Cap-and-Trade Regulation.
+The verification team shall also ensure that the reported current primary and any secondary (if reported) NAICS codes reported pursuant to section 95104(c) accurately represent the NAICS-associated Activities listed in Table 8-1 of the Cap-and-Invest Regulation.
 Review of these NAICS codes and associated activities must be documented in the verification team’s sampling plan.

 (5) Other Reporting Entity Information.
 Reporting entities shall make available to the verification team all information and documentation used to calculate and report emissions, product data, fuels and electricity transactions, and other information required under this article, as applicable.